 Flying home last week was an interesting experience.
-One of the exciting things was that it was the first domestic AA flight I’ve 7-21-14-4been on that has individual entertainment systems at each seat.
+One of the exciting things was that it was the first domestic AA flight I’ve been on that has individual entertainment systems at each seat.
 That certainly made the four hour flight more fun!
 But the most interesting stuff happened at the beginning.

 On this particular trip I was gone for a week.
 After a long week away from home I hoped I’d get upgraded, but flying on Friday I knew the chances were slim.
 Since I had a short time to get to my connecting flight I picked a seat up front; and since I had tons of work to do I needed an aisle.
 As we were waiting to board, the gate agent called me up.
 Did I get lucky and get upgraded?
 I wondered as I made my way to the counter.
 Alas, no. She asked if I would switch seats so a mother and child could sit together.
 My new seat would still be an aisle, but would be in the exit row.
 I was a little worried about my connection, but she assured me there would be plenty of time to make it.
 So I got on the plane, stowed my gear, and sat down.